shysolocup/Clam/CHECKLIST.md

 <br>

 Economy Checklist
+- [ ] a clan economy where someone can sell items for pearls and when someone buys it the pearl's funds go up
 - [ ] that one card game from club penguin lol
 - [ ] clicking contest
 - [ ] ultimate slot machine that can 500x your bet if you win